 Once they are done with their homework, send them off to get some reading done (if it wasn’t a part of their homework already).
 I’d say at least 20 minutes of independent reading is good for younger children.

-However, this task may vary depending on how long it took them to complete their homework.
+Now the time it takes them to read a book may vary depending on how long it took them to complete their homework.
 If their homework took longer than usual and is getting close to dinnertime, then perhaps consider leaving this out for the day.
-You can always still read them their bedtime story later.
+You can always still read them a book during their bedtime routine.

 7) Do chores